recepdagli/interior_demo/README.md

 all you need is attach the motherfuckers with each other!

 of course there will be asserts like overflow warnings, suggestions etc

+then later, we gonna make everything a model and integrate gpt5 to it. we gonna instruct it to attach objects, learn our structure and help users to make better kitchens!